martinsellergren/synced_bloc/README.md

 ![bla](diagrams/add-to-app-simplified.png)

 On native app startup, create (and cache) any flutter modules you have - including a **dependency maintainer** module.
 The dependency maintainer doesn't have any ui, it only creates and maintains dependency objects (sync master blocs!).
 It's running during the whole app lifecycle and provides dependencies to other modules/ native app.
-Anyone can access these dependencies by creating a sync slave.
+Anyone can access these dependencies by creating a sync subscriber.

 Any native view (i.e not yet migrated to flutter) that needs to access/modify the auth state may make use of the dependency maintainer's AuthManager instead of the old native implementation, so the auth state is correctly updated etc (or just make the native AuthManager depend on the flutter AuthManager as illustrated in the diagram with the dashed arrow).